MuhammadManan/python-practice/README.md

 ## Note on Python's Typing

 Python is a dynamically typed language, meaning you don't need to declare variable types explicitly.
-The type of a variable is determined at runtime, unlike statically typed languages where types are checked at compile time
+The type of a variable is determined at runtime, unlike statically typed languages where types are checked at compile time.

 ## Variable Naming Rules in Python